Promoting positive mental health in the community

 Limerick Mental Health Association (LMHA) promotes positive mental health across Limerick City and County.

-We are helping the community to be well and maintain a positive mental health experience.
-One of our tools to achieve this is Wellness Recovery Action Planning – (WRAP) workshops with tools and training catered to your individual needs.
+We also run regular Wellness Recovery Action Planning – (WRAP) workshops with tools and training catered to your individual needs.
 These tools help you to manage the natural ups and downs of life.

 We are affiliated with, and share the aims of Mental Health Ireland (MHI) – a national voluntary organisation.
 We promote positive mental health and support people who experience mental health difficulties.

 We aim to promote positive mental health and well-being in the Limerick community and support adults on their recovery journey through peer-led engagement and activities.

 Our vision is a Limerick where people value their own and each others’ mental health as an important part of living well.
 We want to achieve positive mental health for everyone.
 A Limerick where people who experience mental health difficulties can recover, achieve mental well-being and reach their full potential within an informed and supportive community.